-Access to this lake is directly off Forest Highway 3 at the Lower Lake Mary Picnic Area and Boat Launch (open summers only).
-This day use area is a great picnic location no matter how high or low the water is with wide open views and lots of tables and grills under ramadas.
+Access to this lake is directly off Forest Highway 3 (Lake Mary Road) at the Lower Lake Mary Picnic Area.
+This day use area is a great picnic location, no matter how high or low the water is, with wide open views and lots of tables and grills under ramadas.
 Parking is ample but trailer/RV parking can be limited on a busy day.

 During the warm season it is a good place to watch elk, deer, bald eagles, great blue herons and other waterfowl.
 This is also a good location to bring a kite or bicycle (FH 3 is a popular road for bicycle fans and racers).

 See Lower Lake Mary Picnic Area for facility information.

 $8 per day per vehicle (up to 5 people, $1 per person over 5) 6 a.m. to 6 p.m., Monday through Friday, and from dawn to dusk on weekends. $1.00 per walk-in or bicycle for use of the facilities will be charged.

 The fees will be required during the highest use season, generally mid-April through mid-October.
 Recreation Resources Management (the Concessionaire for this site) is offering a seasonal pass for $45.00 that will be accepted at Upper and Lower Lake Mary and the Narrows.
 This pass is available only at the lake.

 Location: 7 miles southeast of Flagstaff on paved roads.